Fractional CIO and vCISO Services: The Complete Guide for Mid-Market Companies

 vCISO vs. Full-Time CISO: Cost, Value, and Use Cases

-For organizations that have identified a security leadership gap, the decision isn’t always “should we hire a vCISO?”—sometimes the question is whether a full-time CISO would serve them better.
+For organizations that have identified a security leadership gap, the decision is not always “should we hire a vCISO?”
+Sometimes the question is whether a full-time CISO would serve them better.
 The answer usually comes down to program maturity, organizational complexity, and budget.

 The cost gap

-A full-time CISO in the United States commands an average base salary between $200,000 and $350,000 per year—before benefits, equity, and the overhead of a permanent C-suite hire.
+According to the IANS and Artico Search 2025 CISO Compensation Report, a full-time CISO in the United States commands an average base salary between $200,000 and $350,000 per year, before benefits, equity, and the overhead of a permanent C-suite hire.
 For most mid-market companies, that’s a significant investment in a single role, especially early in the lifecycle of a security program where the work is foundational rather than enterprise-scale.

-A vCISO engagement typically runs $5,000 to $15,000 per month depending on scope and hours, giving organizations access to equivalent expertise at 30 to 50 percent of the cost—and without the 3-to-6-month timeline a CISO hire typically requires.
+A vCISO engagement typically runs $5,000 to $15,000 per month depending on scope and hours, giving organizations access to equivalent expertise at 30 to 50 percent of the cost, without the months-long timeline a CISO hire typically requires.

 When a full-time CISO makes sense